vramared/LWB-Learn-While-Browsing/README.md

 7. If you answered incorrectly, you will be immediately notified, and the window will remain open to give a chance to guess again.
 8. You also have the option to cancel the current session, and reset to enter new words, at any given point.

-* If the popup is open while a notification is given, it must be closed and opened to load the new word.
+* If the popup is open while a notification is given, it must be closed and re-opened to load the new word.